PARTNERS FOR THE RIDE

 - A horse that wins the Triple Crown (Senior UPHA Challenge Cup, NHS Good Hands and USEF Medal) is automatically eligible for CH-EQ status.
 This may be over a horse's total show career and can be with multiple riders.

-Guidelines for Saddlebred Record (CH) and Saddlebred Record Equitation (CH-EQ) can be found by clicking on the links below.
+Guidelines for Saddlebred Record (CH), Saddlebred Record Equitation (CH-EQ) and Saddlebred Record Sport Horse (CH-SH) Dressage, Endurance and Eventing, Half Saddlebred Record (CH-HS) can be found by clicking on the links below.

-A 3% processing fee will be added to all ASR credit card transactions, beginning June 1, 2017.
+A 3% processing fee will be added to all ASBHA credit/debit card transactions.